sc0v0ne/LearnAI/swe/distributed.md

 The internal components as well as extensions and containers that run on Kubernetes rely on the Kubernetes API.

-The platform exerts its control over compute and storage resources by defining resources as Objects that can be managed.
+The platform exerts its control over compute and storage resources by defining resources as **Objects** that can be managed.

-Kubernetes follows the primary/replica architecture.
+Kubernetes follows the **primary/replica architecture**.

 The components of Kubernetes can be divided into those that manage an individual node and those that are part of the control plane.

 ## Kubernetes vs Docker

-Kubernetes is an open-source platform used to maintain and deploy a group of containers.
+Kubernetes is an open-source platform used to maintain and deploy a _group of containers_.

 Kubernetes is a container management system developed in the Google platform that helps manage a containerized application in various types of physical, virtual, and cloud environments.

 Docker is a tool used to automate the deployment of applications as lightweight, portable containers that can be deployed to various environments.